collective-intelligence-lab/intelliproof/README.md

   - Make it so that the moment you add / delete evidence the cred score is recalled, not when u deselect - (DONE)
 - Style edge scores nicely - (DONE)
 - Fix fonts / styling in ALL modals - (DONE)
+- Evidence averaging (0 should not contribute to average)
+- Remove evidence and supporting docs from evidence panel feature
 - Graph Canvas Navbars overlap when both Evidence Navbar and AI Copilot navbar active
 - Claim modal overlaps with top right navbar when expanded
 - validate edge is re-triggering check evidence which is unnecessary (but only when I modify the right node, ie the node with an outgoing edge)